Landlord and tenant responsibilities

 However, there are some things that landlord cannot do and this means there is an additional complication in meeting government rules and regulations for leasehold landlords as opposed to freeholders.
 For example, if there's a leak in the roof that's affecting a tenant and the freeholder is not attending to it, the landlord has to prove they are taking action against the freeholder and do what they can to make good the situation as best as possible to meet their duty of care to the tenant.
 Just as tenants can take their landlord to court for not making repairs, landlords can do the same with their freeholder.

 Importantly, all parties should make sure they are properly insured for both accidental and deliberate damage.
 The key thing leasehold landlords need to be aware of is that the freeholder will normally cover buildings insurance.
 This doesn't mean though that as a landlord you don't need this cover.
-You need to check the buildings insurance includes problems caused by third parties such as tenants.
+You need to check the buildings insurance covers damage caused by third parties such as tenants.

-Once you understand what the freeholders building insurance does and doesn't cover, then you will still need to investigate:
+Once you understand what the freeholders building insurance does and doesn't cover, then you will still need to investigate comprehensive landlord cover for the property itself if required and any contents provided, as well as public liability.

 Tenants should also consider Contents Insurance to cover their own personal possessions and any of their own furniture.